-Based on a list of potential vulnerabilities applicable to the TOE in its operational environment created within the work unit AVA\VAN.2-5 the evaluators devised the attack scenarios for penetration tests when they were of the opinion, that those potential vulnerabilities could be exploited in the TOE's operational environment.

-While doing this, also the aspects of the security architecture described in ADV\ARC were considered for penetration testing.
+- Based on a list of potential vulnerabilities applicable to the TOE in its operational environment created within the work unit AVA_VAN.2-5 the evaluators devised the attack scenarios for penetration tests when they were of the opinion, that those potential vulnerabilities could be exploited in the TOE's operational environment. - While doing this, also the aspects of the security architecture (ADV_ARC) were considered for penetration testing.
 All other evaluation input was used for the creation of the tests as well.
-Specifically the test documentation provided by the developer was used to find out if there are areas of concern that should be covered by tests of the evaluation body.

-As the TOE is a static library that heavily relies on the security measures of the environment (including the terminal in, which the TOE is integrated), the ARC document also covers some of the security measure that are applied by the terminal.
-The evaluator considered the fact that the TOE is delivered in such a way and widened the scope of the vulnerability analysis to cover specific security aspects of the whole terminal.

-The evaluator also paid attention to the TSFI in the FSP.
-As the TSFI are quite simple with few options that can be varied, and the TOE in deeply integrated into a terminal when it is delivered, the vulnerability assessment needed to focus on mechanisms that are operational inside the TOE or the terminal.
+Specifically the test documentation provided by the developer was used to find out if there are areas of concern that should be covered by tests of the evaluation body. - As the TOE is a static library that heavily relies on the security measures of the environment (including the terminal in, which the TOE is integrated), the ADV_ARC document also covers some of the security measure that are applied by the terminal.
+The evaluator considered the fact that the TOE is delivered in such a way and widened the scope of the vulnerability analysis to cover specific security aspects of the whole terminal. - The evaluator also paid attention to the TSFI in the functional specification (FSP).
+As the TSFI are quite simple with few options that can be varied and the TOE in deeply integrated into a terminal when it is delivered, the vulnerability assessment needed to focus on mechanisms that are operational inside the TOE or the terminal.

-TOE test configurations:
+TOE test setup configurations:

-• C1: Standard test configuration - TOE within the test framework on the target Linux on x86 based hardware, that is delivered to the final customer
+• C1: Standard test configuration - TOE within the test framework on the target Linux on x86 based hardware, that is delivered to the final customer.

-• C2: Final configuration for delivery - TOE within the final delivered terminal with x86 hardware and terminal software and embedded Linux OS.
+- C2: Final configuration for delivery TOE within the final delivered terminal with x86 hardware and terminal software and embedded Linux OS. - C3: Sandbox test configuration Terminal TOE with certificates of the test PKI within the final delivered terminal with x86 hardware and terminal software and embedded Linux OS.